 The rest of the hour can be used to nourish yourself, whilst spending time talking to people.
 Talk about beneficial matters, bounce ideas off of each other, learn more from your colleagues to help you grow and develop.
 If you do not work with people, read a beneficial book or articles from your favorite website – for example, you could check out the latest article on Productive Muslim!

 3. Turn family time into an act of worship

 You’ve just had an exhausting day at work, so it is time to give your mind a break.
 Although it may be tempting to shut yourself in your room and watch Netflix to relax, a better and more favorable way to unwind is to spend time with family or friends.
-Spend some time playing a board game with your younger siblings; help your mum or spouse out by clearing the table, or bake a cake with your family for your co-workers.
 Have a conversation with each other about how your days were, or teach them something new that you have learned from the knowledge you have gained that day.
+Spend some time playing a board game with your younger siblings; help your mum or spouse out by clearing the table, or play games at 겜블시티 라이브카지노 with your family for your co-workers.

 If possible, do not take work home with you, but leave it at the door and spend precious time you have with the people you love.
 The Messenger of Allah said,

 “Indeed among the believers with the most complete faith is the one who is the best in conduct, and the most kind to his family.”
 [Jami’ at-Tirmidhi]